Notts ease relegation fears

 Nottinghamshire eased their relegation worries by picking up two valuable bowling bonus points at Lord's before their LV= County Championship Division One game against Middlesex ended in a weather-ravaged draw.

-Chris Rogers took his overnight 67 to 108, the fourth first-class hundred of a memorable summer for Australia's Ashes opener, but then became the first of four scalps for Andre Adams as Middlesex, who resumed on 96 without loss, reached 353 for seven declared in reply to Nottinghamshire's 430 for seven declared.
+Chris Rogers took his overnight 67 to 108, the fourth first-class hundred of a memorable summer for Australia's Ashes opener, but then became the first of four scalps for Andre Adams as Middlesex, who resumed on 96 without loss, reached in reply to Nottinghamshire's 430 for seven declared.

 Somerset's win against bottom club Surrey pushed Nottinghamshire down into seventh place in the Division One table but, on 132 points, they are 12 ahead of Derbyshire, who crashed to defeat against Durham.

 After the final day's first session fell foul of further bad weather it was just a case of both teams of playing for bonus points after a resumption at 1:10pm following an early lunch.

 Rogers was in aggressive mood, flashing Adams between third slip and gully for one of his eventual 12 fours and then upper-cutting a short ball from Harry Gurney to square third man for six.